VaibhavKrMishr/Python-For-Fun/README.md

 # Python-For-Fun
-Short python program for fun and timepass!
+Short Python programs for fun and timepass!